Sustainable Cuisine Instructors

 Faculty Chef Instructor Todd Rymer

 Hometown: Miami, Florida

-Work History: Chef Instructor Todd Rymer began his cooking career in restaurants and hotels in Miami.
-After he earned his Master’s Degree, he became a Chef Instructor for Johnson and Wales and then moved to Vail as Director of Johnson and Wales University’s Vail Campus.
-Four years later, he signed on to CMCCI and has made his home here ever since.
+Work History: Chef Instructor Todd Rymer worked almost 20 years as a cook and chef in numerous restaurants and hotels in Miami.
+After he earned his Master’s Degree, he became a Chef Instructor for Johnson & Wales University and then moved to Vail as Director of Johnson & Wales University’s Vail Campus in 1995.
+Four years later, he became director of culinary education at Colorado Mountain College Culinary Institute, Edwards.

 Hometown: Chicago, Illinois